 The working group will be exploring how we can help AI builders shift industry norms and build more trustworthy technology leading up to MozFest 2021.
 If you have ideas on how we can do this, or would like to help, this group is for you!

 The Building Trustworthy AI Working Group aims to help our technical community build more trustworthy AI.
-Our three main goals are: (1) clear trustworthy AI guidelines, (2) more diverse stakeholders involved in building AI, and (3) develop new technologies as building blocks for developers.
+Our three main goals are: (1) establish best practices in key areas of Trustworthy AI, (2) more diverse stakeholders involved in building AI, and (3) develop new technologies as building blocks for developers.

 These three goals are taken from Mozilla’s Trustworthy AI Theory of Change (1.1, 1.3, & 2.1).